Strokestown Park House, Co. Roscommon

 Practical Information

 • Tickets: Adult €8, Child €5, Family €25 (2 adults + 4 children).
-Admission includes the guided house tour, museum entry, garden access and the café’s outdoor seating.
+Admission covers the guided house tour, museum entry, garden access, and outdoor café seating.

-• Parking: Free on‑site car parking (spaces for cars and buses).
+• Parking: Free on-site parking for cars and coaches.

-• Getting there: Strokestown Park House is 10 km north of Roscommon town.
-It is reachable by car or via local bus services from Roscommon and Athlone.
+• Getting there: Strokestown Park House is located 10 km north of Roscommon town.
+It is easily reached by car, with local bus services available from Roscommon and surrounding areas.